clarin-eric/switchboard-doc/documentation/IntegrationProvider.md

 recommended that it ends with "Switchboard", e.g. "CLARIN Switchboard".
 - `origin` (optional) sets the origin parameter described above.

-An example invocation could be:
+The `setSwitchboardConfig` function should be invoked once, after the loading of the switchboard popup.
+An example of such invocation could be:
 ````javascript
 setSwitchboardConfig({origin: 'acme', title: 'ACME Switchboard'});
 ````